 Christopher Hitchens was a world renowned and oft-controversial philosopher, journalist, novelist and debater that spent the majority of his life involved in debates with those whose views he disagreed with, providing lectures and appearing on talk shows regularly throughout his professional career.
 Born on April 13, 1949, his quick wit and seemingly endless philosophical knowledge helped to create his legacy that still remains to this day, even after his death on December 15, 2011.

 Christopher Hitchens was born in Hampshire, England a few years after the war that brought his parents together.
-As his father was a soldier, he moved a variety of times throughout his childhood.
+As his father was a Royal Navy Officer, he moved a variety of times throughout his childhood.
 From an early age, he was drawn to a myriad of different novels and essays, such as 'Crime and Punishment' and 'Religion and the Rise of Capitalism' by R.H.
 Tawney.
 It is here that the roots for his ideologies and beliefs began to grow, which was bolstered in the 1960's, when his political agenda was swayed to the left by his growing anger over a plethora of social issues prevalent at this time, primarily that of the Vietnam War.
 Soon thereafter, he began siding with many of the protests going on throughout the world and began to identify as a Trotskyist, which helped to form many of his anti-Marxist Socialist beliefs.

 When hearing the name of Christopher Hitchens, many people begin to think of his controversial religious debates, lengthy essays and novels, as critiquing the basis of religion was one of the foremost aspects of his storied character.
 His views on religion stemmed from his early life as a member of Trotskyism, a sort of ideological movement that was founded by Leon Trotsky and centered around the core beliefs of Marxism.
 However, it wasn't merely Christianity in which he argued against, as he also focused his criticisms around what he referred to as the "three great Monotheisms, known as Christianity, Judaism and Islam.
 These religious movements helped provide the content for a number of his essays and novels, as well as the many religious debates he had on the subject.
 He even sought to debate against his younger brother, Peter Hitchens, a christian and conservative journalist.
 This heated debate included novelist Ian McEwan, Billy Bragg and Salman Rushdie and was televised on C-span in 1999.